-I published all information needed to plan your trip to Chile in one clear and concise 100 page eBook based on my experience.
-This eBook includes travel guides for each region of Chile and is designed to save you a lot of time & make your trip much easier!
+I published all information needed to plan your trip to Chile in one clear and concise guide book based on my experience.
+This book includes travel guides for each region of Chile with a strong focus on Patagonia and is designed to save you a lot of time & will make your trip much easier!

 (Click to go to the related section)